parker-int64/emc2101_fan/README.md

 # EMC2101 FAN Controller on OrangePi Zero2

+> [!NOTE]
-`note > This was operated on Armbian, with kernel 6.1
+> Operations were conducted on Armbian with Linux Kernel 6.1

 + Install the kernel headers